Abzraja/smart-gallery/README.md

 - Lambda (outside of labs)

-I developed (maybe I get to say I'm a dev) this application before I earned the Solutions Architect Associate certification, so it would be good to revisit this with the lens of best practices under the well architected framework.
+I developed (maybe I get to say I'm a dev) this application before I earned the Solutions Architect Associate certification, so it would be good to revisit this with the lens of best practices under the AWS well architected framework.

 ## Usage